Welcome to today's edition of the Rush 24-7 podcast.

 We had a caller yesterday, by the way, if I make a brief departure here, with a brilliant point.

-He noted that virtually every liberal nominee to a cabinet position or candidate for high office or nominee to the Supreme Court, every liberal Democrat that is nominated to the court system or asked to serve in a presidential cabinet runs for high office, never ever credits the welfare state for their success.
+He noted that virtually every liberal nominee to a cabinet position or candidate for high office or nominee of the Supreme Court, every liberal Democrat that is nominated to the court system or asked to serve in a presidential cabinet runs for high office, never ever credits the welfare state for their success.

 They don't cite a government program that made them who they are.

-Hard work, great parents, great home life, a parent or two who understood the values of hard work and stick to itiveness and having goals, and they praise all the people in their life that inspired them to seek greater things for themselves,
+They cite traditional American values, hard work, great parents, great home life, a parent or two who understood the values of hard work and stick-to-itiveness and having goals.

-They cite traditional conservative values, and yet when they get to those positions, they seem to forget all that and assume that nobody else can use the same prescriptions they did because they're incompetent.
+And yet, when they get to those positions, they seem to forget all that and assume that nobody else can use the same prescriptions they did because they're incompetent.

 And we're supposed to wave the white flag over this.